The silver horse has a very attractive coat dilution, especially on the black-based horses, and is therefore highly valued.

 The dilution allele (Z) is dominant over non-dilution (z).
 This means that both homozygous (Z/Z) and heterozygous (Z/z) horses exhibit the same phenotype.

 Although Silver is a dominant mutation, the dilution color on a homozygous (ZZ) horse seems to be slightly more intense than the color on a heterozygous (Zz) horse.
 So it might have a very slight dosage effect.
 But this needs to be confirmed.

 This gene has no effect or minimal on chestnut horses because it does not act on red pigment or acts very subtly.

 However, although the Silver gene will not dilute a red horse, this horse can be a carrier of the gene and thus potentially pass the gene on to its offspring.

 Since the Silver dilution is a dominant trait, a horse requires only one parent to carry and pass on the silver gene to inherit that trait.

 The parent can either have the Silver phenotype or have the chestnut phenotype (chestnuts can carry a hidden silver gene and not express it)

 Using the following Punnett squares with a Black Silver as an example, we can see some possible outcomes from different genotype combinations.

 The silver color remains relatively rare in the general horse population.
-But is highly desirable and is growing in a number of breeds.
+But is highly desirable and is growing in some breeds.